Blerta Zeqiri

 Blerta Zeqiri (born 1979) is a film director from Kosovo.
 Her work primarily focuses on missing people and LGBT rights issues.

 Zeqiri was born in 1979 in Kosovo and grew up in Suva Reka.
 As a teen, she was a hip-hop artist in Kosovo.
 In 1999, her and her family escaped a massacre in their hometown during the Kosovo War; Zeqiri subsequently immigrated that year to France, as a refugee of the war.

 In 2004, Zeqiri co-directed the short film "Exit".
-She directed the short movie "The Return" ("Kthimi"), which was shot in three days and was about a couple that reunites after the Kosovo War.
+She directed the short movie "The Return" ("Kthimi"), which was shot in three days and was about a couple that reunited after the Kosovo War.
 The film won the Jury Prize in Short Film, International Fiction at the Sundance Film Festival in 2012.
 Her debut feature-length film, The Marriage ("Martesa"), was released in 2018 and focused on LGBT rights.
 The Marriage was directed by Zeqiri and co-written by her and Kreshnik Berisha, her partner.
 In 2018, Kosovo selected the film as their country's submission for the Oscars' best foreign-language film category.

 In 2019, she was awarded a Knight of the Order of Arts and Letters from France.